BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 ## Configuration

 ### External Macro Libraries and COPY Members
-The HLASM Language Support extension looks for locally stored members when a macro or COPY instruction is evaluated.
+The HLASM Language Support extension looks for locally stored members when a macro call or COPY instruction is evaluated.
 The paths of these members are specified in two configuration files in the `.hlasmplugin` folder of the currently open workspace:

 - `proc_grps.json` defines _processor groups_ by assigning a group name to a list of directories.
 Hence, the group name serves as a unique identifier of a set of HLASM libraries defined by a list of directories (some of which can be optional).
 Additionaly, some assembler options can be specified in `asm_options` sections (`SYSPARM`, `SYSTEM_ID` and others).

 - `pgm_conf.json` provides a mapping between programs (open-code files) and processor groups.
 It specifies which list of directories is used with which program.

-Note: If a relative path is specified for `proc_grps.json` (for libraries) or `pgm_conf.json` (for programs), it is relative to the current workspace.
+Note: Relative paths specified in `proc_grps.json` (for libraries) or in `pgm_conf.json` (for programs) are resolved with respect to the current workspace.

 To use a predefined set of macro and copy members, follow these steps:
 1. Specify any number of library directories to search for macros and COPY files in `proc_grps.json`.
 These directories are searched in order they are listed.